 Time and time again, atheists are compelled to show restraint out of fear of offending the religious.
 We shouldn’t have to.
 We have actual evidence on our side.
 We don’t just make up a bunch of stories and demand people believe them on insufficient evidence.He's right.
 We shouldn't have to.
 And really, we don't have to.
 It is our choice.
-But is it a reasoned choice to which we give some real thought, or is it something we do primarily out of fear?
+But is it a reasoned choice to which we give some real thought, or is it something we do primarily out of fear or habit?
 Do we have an alternative, and if so, what might it look like?

 Like Staks, I generally practice restraint.
 Way too much restraint.
 And like Staks, it leaves me feeling resentful at times and wondering whether I might be making a mistake by doing so.
 What sort of social change ever came from people holding their tongues out of respect for the status quo?

 We live in a society dominated by people who believe in ridiculous crap and we rarely even point it out.
 People who value evidence, logic, and reason are made to feel like we are the most disrespectful people on the planet by people who push their ridiculous beliefs on all of society without even the courtesy of even presenting valid reasons for their beliefs.What would an alternative to showing so much restraint look like?
 Imagine what it would feel like to adopt a personal policy of not holding back when provoked.
 Like Staks, most of us do not go out of our way to initiate conversations about religion with believers.
-We don't confront street preachers and attempt to shout them down, and we don't go door-to-door pushing atheism.
+We don't generally confront street preachers and attempt to shout them down, and we don't go door-to-door pushing atheism.
 So far so good.
-What if we continued on this path but begin speaking our minds when a religious believer initiated a conversation about religion with us?
+What if we continued on this path but began speaking our minds when a religious believer initiated a conversation about religion with us?
 That is, I'm not going to bring it up, but I will tell you what I really think when you bring it up.